who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/02._Slides/09._Testing_Security/06_continuous_testing.md

 # Test big and small

-> The simplest test is defined by:
+> "The simplest test is defined by:

 > * A single behavior you are testing, usually a method or API that you are calling